We found 10 orthopedic surgeons who accept Humana Simplicity near Plainfield, IL.

 Clinical interests: Musculoskeletal Injuries, Chronic Back Pain, Discectomy, Cervical Spine Problems, Spine Surgery ...
 (Read more)

-Dr. Giridhar Burra is a physician who specializes in orthopedics/orthopedic surgery.
+Dr. Giridhar Burra is an orthopedics/orthopedic surgery specialist.
 He has received a 4.0 out of 5 star rating by his patients.
-He takes Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.
-Dr. Burra attended medical school at NTR University of Health Sciences and Kurnool Medical College.
-He is professionally affiliated with Adventist Bolingbrook Hospital.
+Dr. Burra is affiliated with Adventist Bolingbrook Hospital.
+Humana HMO, Humana Bronze, and Humana Catastrophic are among the insurance carriers that Dr. Burra takes.
+He is a graduate of NTR University of Health Sciences and Kurnool Medical College.

-Dr. Evan Dougherty's area of specialization is orthopedic trauma.
-He accepts Humana HMO, Humana Bronze, and Humana Catastrophic, in addition to other insurance carriers.
-He studied medicine at West Virginia University School of Medicine.
-Dr. Dougherty is affiliated with Adventist Hinsdale Hospital.
+Dr. Evan Dougherty's medical specialty is orthopedic trauma.
+Dr. Dougherty graduated from West Virginia University School of Medicine.
+Humana HMO, Humana Bronze, and Humana Catastrophic are among the insurance carriers that Dr. Dougherty accepts.
+He is affiliated with Adventist Hinsdale Hospital.

 Conditions / Treatments